-The Use of a Reflection Space
+The Use of a Reflection Room

-The use of a reflection space needs to be planned carefully around the needs of the young person.
+The use of a reflection room needs to be planned carefully around the needs of the young person.
 It should not be seen as a negative sanction but as a place of safety that allows the pupil to manage their own behaviour in a quiet place.
 Staff will be with the pupil at all times.
-Under no circumstances will any young person be left or locked in a room by themselves.
-The use of a reflection space for any individual young person is reviewed regularly to ensure that its use does not actually lead to further negative responses but helps the young person manage their own emotions in a safe manner.
+Under no circumstances will any young person be locked in a room by themselves.
+The use of the reflection room for any individual young person is reviewed regularly to ensure that its use does not actually lead to further negative responses but helps the young person manage their own emotions in a safe manner.